RedhaAGGOUN/RedhaAGGOUN/README.md

 ---

 ## Professional Bio
-With over 20 years of experience in petroleum engineering and reservoir management, I specialize in strategic leadership, change management, and digital transformation.
+With over 20 years of experience in engineering, management and research, I specialize in strategic leadership, change management, and digital transformation.
 My expertise spans multiple regions, including the Middle East, Europe, and North Africa, where I have successfully led projects in both petroleum operations and digital innovation.
-I hold a Doctorate in Business Administration with a focus on digital transformation at Al Jazeera, contributing to organizational change in complex settings.
+I hold a Doctorate in Business Administration with a focus on digital transformation.

 ---